jaxwong/tp/docs/UserGuide.md

 ### Deleting an event: `delete-event`

-Deletes an event from the address book.
+- Deletes an event from the address book by the event alias.

 Format: `delete-event ea/EVENT_ALIAS`

 Examples:

-- `delete-event ea/TSC2025`
+- `delete-event ea/TSC2025` deletes the event with alias `TSC2025`.

 ### Finding a contact by event: `find-by-event`